How We Anal Play with Joey Lee & Mav

-There is no “right way to play” when it comes to how to have anal sex.
-Joey Lee & Mav share their likes and dislikes.
+There is no “right way” when it comes to anal play.
+Real-life couple Joey Lee & Mav share their likes and dislikes.

-There is no “right way to play” when it comes to how to enjoy anal sex.
+There is no “right way to anal play”.
 It can be an incredibly personal experience and it should be tailored to every individual or couple involved.

-In this Lustery video, Joey Lee and Mav share how they like to enjoy anal sex, and it’s a great insight into how sex acts can be personalized to accommodate the comfort levels and abilities of everyone involved.
+In this Lustery video, Joey Lee and Mav share how they like to anal play, and it’s a great insight into how sex acts can be personalized to accommodate the comfort levels and abilities of everyone involved.

-For example, this couple prefers to have sex in the shower because it makes her feel more clean and comfortable.
-Some other fun personalized tidbits that Joey Lee + Mav incorporate into their anal sex scenes are the use of a silicone butt plug as a warm-up (after some light finger play, of course).
+For example, this couple prefers to enjoy anal play in the shower because it makes her feel more clean and comfortable.
+Some other fun personalized tidbits that Joey Lee and Mav incorporate into their anal sex scenes are the use of a silicone butt plug as a warm-up (after some light finger play, of course).
 Not only does Mav prefer those, but she likes to put the toys in herself rather than having her partner do it.

 When it comes to having anal sex (whether it’s your first time or your tenth time), here are some other helpful tips on having an incredible experience every time.

-How to Enjoy Anal Sex?
+How to Enjoy Anal Play?
 Do the Research.

 This is the starting point, with no exceptions.
-Regardless of your prior history with anal play or anal sex, you need to know some things first to know how to make anal sex enjoyable.
+Regardless of your prior history with anal play or anal sex, you need to know some things first to know how to make it enjoyable.

-Some quick Google searches about “how to have anal sex without pain”, “how to enjoy anal sex”, or “how to have clean anal sex” will bring you hundreds of results.
-Many of them have step-by-step instructions for having a good experience having anal sex for the first time.
+Some quick Google searches about "what does anal sex feel like", “how to have anal sex without pain”, “how to enjoy anal sex”, or “how to have clean anal sex” will bring you hundreds of results.
+Many of them have step-by-step instructions for having a good experience when trying anal play for the first time.

 Talk It Out